pona-la/lipu-sona/pages/en/sitelen_pona.md

 > %info%
 > Some pages on this website may offer an ability to toggle between Latin and
 > sitelen pona displays.
-The latter option will use the "sitelen pona pona"
+The latter option will use the "sitelen sa"
 > font, since it works best with unmodified toki pona texts and falls back
 > nicely in texts that use non-pu, unofficial or outright non-toki-pona
 > words in them.